aws-samples/implementing-cost-optimization-for-amazon-eks-compute-resources/content/2-EKS-Compute-Cost/index.md

 # 2-5.
 Reduce unnecessary computing resources using Karpenter's workload consolidation

-Octank사의 클라우드 엔지니어인 여러분은 **Amazon EKS** 환경에서 노드가 scale-out한 이후, **Pod**들이 종료되어 각 노드의 자원 활용율이 낮음에도 불구하고, 노드 상 실행되는 **Pod**가 존재하여 노드가 **Scale-in** 하지 못하는 **Bin Packing** 현상을 개선하여 **Amazon EKS 클러스터**의 비용을 절감하고자 합니다.

-A cloud engineer at Octank found outKarpenter would only de-provision worker nodes that were devoid of non-daemonset pods.
+A cloud engineer at Octank found out Karpenter would only de-provision worker nodes that were devoid of non-daemonset pods.
 Over time, as workloads got rescheduled, some worker nodes could become underutilized.

 Workload consolidation aims to further realize the vision of Karpenter’s efficient and cost-effective auto scaling by consolidating workloads onto the fewest, least-cost instances, while still adhering to the pod’s resource and scheduling constraints.
 Workload consolidation can be enabled in Karpenter’s `Provisioner Custom Resource Definition (CRD)`.